simonehagey/orbdot/docs/source/example_rv_trends.rst

 HAT-P-22 b
 ==========
 We will now study the radial velocities of the Hot Jupiter host star HAT-P-22, for which :cite:author:`Bonomo2017` found strong evidence of a long-term quadratic trend when combining their data with that of :cite:author:`Knutson2014`.
-At the time of the :cite:author:`Knutson2014` study, the observational baseline was not long enough to detect curvature in the data.
+At the time of the :cite:author:`Knutson2014` study, the observational baseline was not long enough for them to detect curvature in the data.

 As this analysis follows the same procedure as above, we will move through it more quickly.
 Same as before, the first step is to create an instance of :class:`~orbdot.star_planet.StarPlanet` that represents HAT-P-22 b: